feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 summary: "With a clear and simple goal in mind - to enhance Mapillary's coverage in the Philippines - I started on an exciting journey equipped with my newly acquired Insta360 camera.
 My destination was the quiet streets of Leyte, where I was scheduled to conduct a YouthMappers UpSkilling Series across four universities.
 Check out my Mapillary story in Leyte."
 ---

-[Mapillary](https://www.mapillary.com/) is a forward-thinking app that caught my attention once again.
-I had used it before with my GoPro, but over time, I shifted my focus to other mobile apps for data collection.
-However, Mapillary's progress and the emergence of 360 cameras piqued my curiosity.
-This blog post details my recent journey using the Insta360 camera for Mapillary mapping in the Philippines and the challenges I encountered along the way.
+[Mapillary](https://www.mapillary.com/) is a forward-thinking app that rekindled my interest.
+I had previously used it with my GoPro, but I later shifted my focus to other mobile apps for data collection.
+However, my attention was reignited due to Mapillary's progress and the emergence of 360 cameras.

-With a clear and simple goal in mind - to enhance Mapillary's coverage in the Philippines - I started on an exciting journey equipped with my newly acquired Insta360 camera.
+Motivated by a clear and simple goal - to enhance Mapillary's coverage in the Philippines - I started on an exciting journey equipped with my newly acquired Insta360 camera.
 My destination was the quiet streets of Leyte, where I was scheduled to conduct a YouthMappers UpSkilling Series across four universities.
-As I geared up for this adventure, my interactions with the Mapillary team were invaluable.
-They provided me with essential training materials and shared their insights on the nuances of image capture and data export using the Insta360 camera.
+My interactions with the Mapillary team were instrumental, as they provided me with essential training materials and shared their insights on image capture and data export using the Insta360 camera.

+This blog post documents my recent journey using the Insta360 camera for Mapillary mapping in the Philippines and the challenges I encountered along the way.

 ![leyte_mapillary_coverage](/static/images/mapillary_leyte.png)